gdusbabek/collene/README.md

 The main search class is `collene.ColDirectory`.
 Use it where you would normally have used an `org.apache.lucene.index.Directory`.

+## Performance

+I haven't done any pure Apples to Apples testing yet.
+All I really have is the Shakespeare corpus that ships with this code.
+Here are the numbers, taken by Running TestShakespeare on my machine with no attempt to be scientific or correct:

+1. MMapDirectory (files): 1.2 seconds to index.
+1. ColDirectory (memory backed): 1.5 seconds to index.
+1. ColDirectory (cassandra backed): 2.3 seconds to index.

+So room for improvement.

 ## <strike>It Sucks, But</strike> It's Getting Better

 Lucene does a lot of tiny one-byte writes. <strike>This means performance will be poor because chances are that you need to